 How to buy

 Take your existing plates and vehicle registration to your county treasurer's office and tell them you want to buy the natural resources plate.
 After you pay the fee of $45, you will be issued your new plates, and when your plate renewal anniversary arrives, the renewal fee ($25) will be included in your annual registration bill.

 Iowa's five most beautiful license plates, the natural resources plates, were previously known as REAP plates.
 One natural resource plate features the state bird and flower (American goldfinch and wild rose), one plate features a beautiful pheasant, one plate shows a majestic eagle, another an Iowa buck, and still another shows a Brook trout, Iowa's best indicator of water quality.

-If you want a personalized plate, obtain an application from your county treasurer's office or DOT motor vehicle division office, or website.
+If you want a personalized plate, obtain an application from your county treasurer's office or Iowa DOT motor vehicle division.

 Plates that benefit 'the birds' now more than ever…